-(i) Any person who requires a permit under W.S.
-35-11-503(d) shall complete, sign and provide the Director with one copy of the permit application.
-The application shall be organized in three-ring binders, and the information set forth in a format that conforms to the order set forth in the applicable Sections of these rules.
-[40 CFR 124.3(a)(1)]

-(ii) Each application for a State HWMF permit should be reviewed for completeness by the Director within 60 days of receipt or an alternate date as agreed upon by the Director and the applicant.
+- (i) Any person who requires a permit under W.S.
+35-11-503(d) shall complete, sign, and provide the Director with one copy of the permit application.
+The application shall be organized in three-ring binders, and the information set forth in a format that conforms to the order set forth in the applicable Sections of these rules. - (ii) Each application for a State HWMF permit shall be reviewed for completeness by the Director within sixty days of receipt or an alternate date as agreed upon by the Director and the applicant.
 Upon completing the review, the Director shall notify the applicant in writing whether the application is complete.
 If the application is incomplete, the Director shall list the information necessary to make the application complete in a notice of deficiency (NOD), which shall be sent promptly to the applicant.
 The NOD shall specify a date for submitting the necessary information.
-Information submitted in response to the NOD should be reviewed for completeness within 60 days of its submission.
+Information submitted in response to the NOD shall be reviewed for completeness within sixty days of its submission.
 The Director shall notify the applicant that the application is complete when the Director determines that all information requirements have been met.
 After the application is completed, the Director may request additional information from an applicant but only when necessary to clarify, modify, or supplement previously submitted material.
 Requests for such additional information will not render an application incomplete.
-[40 CFR 124.3(c)]